Optimal control strategy for collisional Brownian engines: Thermodynamic Overview of Collisional Brownian Engines

+\GF{Here, $J_i$ is the net probability current, with a drift term $- \gamma \dot{x} P_i$ from viscous friction that slows the particle, producing heat that flows to the bath, and a diffusion term, proportional to the probability density gradient, arising from thermal kicks of bath molecules.
+Explicitly,}

 This framework lead to a Gaussian distribution for \(P_i(x, \dot{x}, t)\) due to the white noise and the linearity of the deterministic forces.
-In the absence of driving forces (\(F_i(t) = 0\)) and when the temperatures are equal, the system relaxes to thermal equilibrium, described by the Boltzmann distribution.
+In the absence of driving forces (\(F(t) = 0\)), the system relaxes to thermal equilibrium, described by the Boltzmann distribution.
 Deviations from thermal equilibrium arise when the system is subjected to temperature gradients and/or time-dependent external forces, driving it toward a nonequilibrium steady state (NESS).
-In this regime, the time evolution of the mean energy, \( U_i(t) = m \langle \dot{x}_i^2\rangle/2 + k \langle x_i^2\rangle/2 \), can be obtained from Eq.~(\ref{FK}) and takes the form of a sum of two contributions, namely $\dot{U}_i(t) = -\left[\Dot{W}_i(t) +\Dot{Q}_i(t)\right]$, where
+In this regime, \GF{the energy balance, representing the first law of thermodynamics, follows from Eq.~(\ref{FK}) together with the definition \( U_i(t) = m \langle \dot{x}_i^2\rangle/2 + k \langle x_i^2\rangle/2 \), yielding two distinct contributions \cite{seifert2012stochastic,landientropy},} namely $\dot{U}_i(t) = -\left[\Dot{W}_i(t) +\Dot{Q}_i(t)\right]$, where

 represents the power delivered from/to the particle by the external driving during stroke \( i \) and